ET Speaks From Home

 14 January 2024 by Eileen

-On Mr Zhou’s Ghost Stories live radio last Friday, guest speaker Genesis (Top 3 Finalists for Be A Podcaster) talked about her relatives’ pregnancy.
-This story triggered me to ask my mum about pregnancy taboos when she was young.
-These pregnancy taboos are mainly old wives’ tales.
-You can decide whether to believe them or not, it’s your choice!
-The references are just for entertainment purposes.
+On Mr Zhou’s Ghost Stories live radio last Friday, guest speaker Genesis (Top 3 finalist for Be A Podcaster) shared a story about her relatives’ pregnancy.
+This prompted me to ask my mum about the pregnancy taboos she followed when she was younger.

 Chinese Culture Pregnancy Taboos

-No Slaughtering Animals
+No Slaughtering of Animals

 Avoid Going Out at Night

-Do Not Attend Funeral
+Do Not Attend Funerals

 Do Not Hammer Nails

-Do Not Go To The Zoo
+Do Not Visit the Zoo

 Related

-Filed Under: Chinese Culture & Superstitions Tagged With: chinese culture, Food, ghost, mr zhou's ghost stories podcast, taboo
+Filed Under: Chinese Culture & Superstitions Tagged With: Chinese Culture, Food, Ghost, Mr Zhou's Ghost Stories Podcast, Taboo

 « Valentine’s Day Jewellery For Her